What are birthmarks?

 Stork bites.
 Marks on the back of the neck that usually disappear with age.

 Hemangioma.
 A common vascular birthmark.
 Hemangiomas become visible within the first few weeks or months of life and continue to grow rapidly for about 6 to 9 months.
 Then, they gradually lose this red color and also shrink.
 They are called strawberry patch hemangiomas.
-By age 5, 50% resolve and 90% resolve by age 9 without any treatment.
+By age 5, 50% go away and 90% go away by age 9 without any treatment.
 Hemangiomas that grow into other organs or structures or become ulcerated should be evaluated by your health care provider.

 Port-wine stain (also called nevus flammeus).
 A port-wine stain is a flat, pink, red, or purple mark that appears at birth, often on the face, arms, and legs, and continues to grow as the child grows.
 Port-wine stains do not go away and often need treatment if located on the eyelid or forehead.
 Port-wine stains involving the face may cause eye problems and be associated with other developmental disorders.